julia-pascale/pascale-portfolio/assignment2.md

 "Clarify what high energy means." <br>

 #### wireframe 3 and 3.5
 The next direction I went was to make a cut to look only at the similar emoji - those that I felt generally mean the same thing.
 I thought it might be interesting to see how the scores differed between emoji that look similar.
 What made people think one eye shape was more energetic than another eye shape?
+I also realized that I could make the emoji bigger, so I did.
 But to make the differences between the similar emoji clear, the axes needed to be really weird: <br>
 <img src="/First_try_similar.png" width="500">
 <img src="/second_try_similar.png" width="500"> <br>
 ##### feedback